naimjeem/ng-star-wars-app/README.md

 Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## App struncture
+## App structure

-Initily the App will navigate to `/people` route and load the list of Star Wars People from `https://swapi.dev/api/`
+Initially the App will navigate to `/people` route and load the list of Star Wars People from `https://swapi.dev/api/`

 Header component has the nav link to navigate between routes